ims-systems-00/ims-kb/docs/intro.md

 ## Create a business function

-Login to the system using your **superadmin** login details and navigate to `Our iMS` from the `Sidebar` which is on the left side of the screen.
+Log in to the system using your **superadmin** login details and navigate to `Our iMS` from the `Sidebar` which is on the left side of the screen.

 After navigating to `Our iMS`, you will find 5 tabs on the screen there.
 On `Business Function` create your first business function with information appropriate to the function you are creating.
-A business function is effectively one of the departments within your organisation who would need access to the iMS System.
+A business function is effectively one of the departments within your organisation that would need access to the iMS System.

 Once you have successfully created your first business function, proceed to the next step.